Thank You for printing!

 One thing we noticed this time, is that the shoreline has receded more than before.
 It may look so more due to the tides, but the shoreline was much forward some ten years ago, and there was more sandy area between the sea and the trees.
 This is due to coastal erosion, which results in corrosion of beach sand or land adjacent to the sea.
 This occurs all along the coastline.

-As we approached the breakwater rocks, we noticed some fencing, as if to keep people from getting on them.
-This wasn’t there earlier.
-But there were a lot of people walking on the rocks, and the fencing had come off, fallen in some places, possibly during bad weather.
+But despite the fencing, there were a lot of people walking on the rocks, and the fencing had come off, fallen in some places, possibly during bad weather.
 There was no note on the fence too, so we decided to take the walk anyways, joining other walkers on the rocks.

 We walked on, bringing back memories of our younger days with some ships and motorboats passing by, as we approached the end of the breakwater.
 On an approaching boat, we saw some people on it signalling something.
-As it came near, it became clear that they were signalling people to turn back and keep off the rocks.
-It looked like some security guards on the boat.
-Some people started returning, and some ignored.

 However we returned, got off the breakwater and headed back to the beach to enjoy the sunset there.
 If the port authorities really want people off the rocks, a better fencing or walls have to be in place with a clear notice to keep off!
 As of now, there is no note, and the fencing is down at some places.
 We came to know later that this fencing mesh has been put to keep people out by the port authorities.